antSDL2/sdlGUI/README.md

 ## Example

-This very simple example will output the framerate of the application on the bottom left corner of the screen each time the application completes a process loop:
+This simple example will output the framerate of the application on the bottom left corner of the screen each time the application completes a process loop:

 *Framerate.xml*
 ```